amwellius/MPC_SPS_2024/README.md

   - add small braking when approaching a bend section
   - clean up the code

-TO DO LIST for the last week:
-  - test different CW and SW and DS to get the right SAD threshold!
-  - test different time intervals for car control and ADC

 CURRENTLY IN PROCESS:
   - fiding a new lap start - tunning
   - FSM for car control
+  - testing of different CW and SW and DS to get the right SAD threshold!

 ALREADY IMPLEMENTED:
   - basic functionality